Skip to main content

 Leveraging the metadata stored in an index file, Zilliz Cloud organizes your data in a specialized structure, facilitating rapid retrieval of requested information during searches or queries.

 Zilliz Cloud employs AUTOINDEX to enable efficient similarity searches.
 It also offers these metric types: Cosine Similarity (COSINE), Euclidean Distance (L2), Inner Product (IP), JACCARD, and HAMMING to measure the distances between vector embeddings.
-To learn more about vector field types and metrics, refer to Similarity Metrics Explained and Schema Explained.
+To learn more about vector field types and metrics, refer to Metric Types and Schema Explained.

 It is recommended to create indexes for both the vector field and scalar fields that are frequently accessed.